Your brand is your chance to tell your customers a story.

 But that also doesn’t mean that brands should be vocal about matters that they don’t truly believe in.
 As we’ve mentioned, it’s important to stay realistic and to be transparent.
-Customers see through brands who are faking their interest in a social concern, and are also keen to follow up on any promises that a brand makes—publicly.
+Customers see through brands who are faking their interest in social issues and are also keen to follow up on any promises that a brand makes—publicly.

-Some brands might see this as a tricky situation, as taking a stand can mean to alienate a certain group of consumers.
+Some brands might see this as a tricky situation, as taking a stand can mean alienating a certain group of consumers.
 But in the social era that we’re living in today, they also risk putting themselves in danger if they turn a blind eye to social matters.
-That’s why in any case, we refer back to our previous statement for the importance of being transparent.
+That’s why, in any case, we refer back to our previous statement about the importance of being transparent.

 8. Customer Service Helps Brands to Stand out From the Crowd

 With competition levels soaring, it seems difficult to stand out from the crowd.
 As a brand, you can take a few extra steps to make sure you’re being remembered fondly by people.
 Offering extraordinary customer service is one of the things you can do.
 A survey shows that 73 percent of consumers cite customer experience as an important factor in their purchasing decisions (PWC, 2018).
 Good customer service makes consumers feel heard and appreciated.

 Customers prefer if you would understand their buying habits, and their needs, instead of just nailing their names in the subject lines of the emails you send out to them.
 If your brand can customize the experience for individual customers, you’ll have a higher chance of winning customers.
 The aim should be to personalize with purpose and not just for profit.

 9. Being Meaningful Is Good for Business